-If applicants already have GCSEs in English, Maths or ICT they still have to do the Essential Skills Wales at the relevant level as these are new qualifications and proxies do not exist.
+If applicants already have GCSEs in English, Maths and ICT, they still have to do the Essential Skills Wales at the relevant level.

-Up to the 31 August 2011, if applicants already have achieved Key Skills at the relevant level, they will not have to do the relevant Essential Skills Wales, however, apprentices can be encouraged to complete ESW at a higher level if appropriate.
+If applicants have already achieved Essential or Key Skills at the relevant level, prior to commencing the apprenticeship, they will not have to do the relevant Essential Skills, but hould be encouraged to progress to a higher ESW level.